open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 ExportResult is one of:

-* `Success` - The batch has been successfully exported.
+* `Success` - The batch has been successfully passed to the Exporter.
-  For protocol exporters this typically means that the data is sent over the wire and delivered to the destination server.
-* `Failure` - exporting failed.
+* `Failure` - The Exporter failed to accept the batch.
 The batch must be dropped.
 For example, this can happen when the batch contains bad data and cannot be serialized.

 Note: this result may be returned via an async mechanism or a callback, if that is idiomatic for the language implementation.